speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 ### Lab 9: Navbar: Display

-We're going to change the way the navbar elements are displayed
+We're going to change the way the navbar elements are displayed.
+Keep working in `navbar.html` and `navbar.css`.

 1. Remove any padding from the unordered list
 1. Target the appropriate element in the unordered list so that it displays in-line